PrismarineJS/mineflayer/README.md

 ## Features

  * Supports Minecraft 1.4.7.
- * Entity knowledge - it knows when and where players, mobs, and objects spawn and despawn.
+ * Entity knowledge and tracking.
  * Block knowledge.
 You can query the world around you.
  * Basic physics and movement - currently blocks are either "solid" or "empty".
  * Attacking entities and using vehicles.
  * Inventory management.
+ * Crafting, chests, and dispensers.
  * Digging and building.
  * Miscellaneous stuff such as knowing your health and whether it is raining.
- * Crafting and accessing chests.
- * Activating blocks.
+ * Activating blocks and using items.
  * Chat.

 ### Roadmap

-These things are in the works:

- * Ability to use items.
- * Dispensers, brewing stands, anvils, etc.
+ * Brewing stands, anvils, and enchanting tables.
  * Better physics (support doors, ladders, water, etc).

 ## Usage